 Berthillonglaciers is to ice cream what Château Lafite Rothschild is to wine.
 A stop here is a must after a visit to Notre Dame Cathedral.
+Kids of all ages will delight in the many flavor options.
 If it’s Sunday, follow the tweeting to the nearby Marché aux Fleurs et Aux Oiseaux, the bird market on the Place Louis Lepine (open Sundays from 8 am to 7 pm).

 At nicer restaurants, the table is yours for the evening, so you may need to ask for the bill.

 A carafe of water is free if you ask.

 A travel tip that makes parents happy is that a glass of house wine is usually cheaper than a soda everywhere in France.

 Now available on Ciao Bambino: packaged France family trips!

 We've paired our favorite accommodations and activities in one easy, book-and-go package.
 Get more details and make a request >

 Medical | The first stop if you’re sick is the neighborhood pharmacy.
 Most will have at least one staff member who speaks English.
 Doctors make house calls for less than you expect.
 See this list from the U.S. Embassy for English-speaking medical facilities in France.